Lofter1/Shiftregister-Lib/README.md

 ## SN74HC595.h

 ### Macros

-    SHIFTREGISTER_LENGTH = 8
-    SHIFTREGISTER_PORT PORTB  	will only be defined if not already defined
+    SHIFTREGISTER_DDR		  the data directory, by default ddrb
+    SHIFTREGISTER_PORT  	the port of the shiftregiser, by default portb
-    SHIFTREGISTER_DP  		defines the dataport pin
+    SHIFTREGISTER_DP  		the dataport pin
-    SHIFTREGISTER_STCP		defines the storageclock pin
+    SHIFTREGISTER_STCP		the storageclock pin
-    SHIFTREGISTER_SHCP		defines the shiftclock pin
+    SHIFTREGISTER_SHCP		the shiftclock pin

+Remember that, if you want to change the values, you need to define the macros before including the header-file or instead change the values in the header itself.

 ### Functions